NForza/Cyrus/getting-started/getting-started.md

 * Create a ASP.NET Core WebApi using .NET 9

-* Remove the (outdated) `Swashbuckle.AspNetCore` Nuget package.
-Cyrus uses `Scalar` to visualise the OpenApi specification.
+* Remove the Microsoft.AspNetCore.OpenApi package if it is part of the project.

 * Add the `NForza.Cyrus` Nuget package